imageio/imageio/docs/examples.rst

 Read an image of a cat
 ----------------------

-Probably the most important thing you ever need.
+Probably the most important thing you'll ever need.

 .. code-block:: python